Blog · By The Packaging Vista Team · June 20, 2026

 How to Reduce Packaging Costs: 7 Practical Ways

 Most packaging cost is within your control – small choices on size, material, and finish move the price more than people expect.
-Here are seven practical ways to spend less without making the box look cheap.
+If you want to reduce packaging costs without making the box look cheap, the good news is that the biggest savings come from smart decisions, not from cutting corners on quality.
+Here are seven practical ways to lower packaging cost and run your packaging on a budget.
 This article goes deeper than the cost-cutting section of our main packaging cost guide.

 1. Right-size the box

 A box built to the product uses less material and ships cheaper – often the single biggest saving.
-See how to measure and dimensional weight.
+Oversized boxes waste board, force you to buy more void fill, and trigger higher dimensional-weight shipping charges.
+Cutting even half an inch off each dimension across a large run adds up quickly.
+See how to measure and dimensional weight to get the size exactly right.

 2. Order in volume